yetanothrusername/sammwise_gameg/README.md

-# sammwise_gameg
+# sammwise_golang
-This repo is a fork of https://github.com/owaspsamm/sammwise to test out potentially adding custom features or rebuilding it
+This repo is a fork of https://github.com/owaspsamm/sammwise to test out potentially adding custom features or rebuilding it entirely in golang.